jkga/me/README.md

 - [Default Template Preview](https://resume-generator-ten.now.sh/preview/templates/default)

 ## Donations
 This project is free to use and we are not getting commission or generating an income from this in any way.
 If you love this project your donation is very much welcome.
-You can buy some drinks :beer: :coffee: for the developer!
+You can buy some :beer: :coffee: for the developer!

 [![ko-fi](https://www.ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/F2F71KUIX)